Skip to Content

 Michigan Tuition Grant (MTG)

-MTG is no longer available to students who have not initiated or received a paid award in Academic Year 2023—24 or prior.
+The program is no longer available to students who did not receive a paid award in academic year 2023–24 or earlier.
+It is scheduled to permanently end on September 30, 2029.

-Michigan Tuition Grant (MTG) is available to undergraduate students and is based on financial need for use at non-profit colleges and universities in Michigan.
+Michigan Tuition Grant (MTG) provides need-based financial aid to eligible residents attending eligible private, non-profit colleges and universities in Michigan.

-Awards are restricted to tuition and mandatory fees — up to a maximum of $3,000 per academic year, subject to available and approved funding.
+Awards may be applied only to tuition and mandatory fees, up to a maximum of $3,000 per academic year, subject to available funding.

 FAQ